mcneel/developer.rhino3d.com/README.md

 git clone https://github.com/mcneel/developer-rhino3d-com.git
 ```

 If you are not comfortable using git on the command-line, then try [GitHub for Mac](https://mac.github.com/) and [GitHub for Windows](https://windows.github.com/).
-There's also the [git cheat sheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf).
+There's also the [git cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).

 **IMPORTANT:** The site is branch-aware and automatically deployed by [Travis CI](https://travis-ci.org/mcneel/developer-rhino3d-com). **DO NOT PUSH TO THE `gh-pages` BRANCH!**

-The current (_stable_) version Rhino is defined in the `stable:` field in the `_config.yml` file.
+The current (_stable_) version of Rhino is defined in the `stable:` field in the `_config.yml` file.
 The `n` branch that corresponds to the stable release is built and deployed to http://developer.rhino3d.com.

 The `master` branch represents the WIP version of the site.
 Changes to the `master` branch will be built by Travis and deployed to http://developer.rhino3d.com/wip.